badsector666/tvws/EXAMPLES.md

 ## 🤝 Contributing

-We welcome contributions to the examples repository!
+We welcome contributions to the demo!
 Please feel free to:
-- Submit new examples
+- Improve the demo interface
-- Improve existing ones
+- Add new example features
 - Report bugs
-- Suggest features
+- Suggest enhancements

 ## 📄 License

-All examples are licensed under the same MIT license as the main TVWS library.
+The demo is licensed under the same MIT license as the main TVWS library.